Anubhav2703/AI-Document-Analyzer/README.md

 # 📄 AI Document Analyzer

-An AI-powered web application that allows users to upload PDF documents and instantly generate intelligent summaries, extract important keywords, and interact with AI-powered document analysis.
+An AI-powered web application that enables users to upload PDF documents and instantly generate AI-powered summaries, extract important keywords, and create interactive quizzes using **Google Gemini AI**.
+The application is designed to make studying, reviewing research papers, and understanding lengthy documents faster and more efficient.

 🔗 **Live Demo:** https://ai-document-analyzer-theta.vercel.app